 Laxatives are a type of substance that increase bowel movements and loosen stools.
 They work by moving water from the body into the colon, adding moisture to stool and causing the intestinal muscles to contract, resulting in a bowel movement.
 There are a few instances in which laxatives, which are also known as purgatives or aperients, can be beneficial for individuals when they are used appropriately.
 For example, medical professionals may recommend that individuals consume laxatives if they are suffering from chronic constipation that has resulted from poor nutrition, pregnancy, a lack of exercise or physical activity, or the consumption of medications that hinder appropriate digestion.
 Yet, even in these situations, laxatives are only meant to be used for a short period of time.

 As a result of this substance’s ability to promote bowel movements, there are many individuals who begin to consume them in an attempt to get rid of unwanted weight.
 Utilizing this method as a means of losing weight, however, is misguided, as it is not something that will lead to continued or progressive weight reduction.
-Instead, this extreme attempt at losing weight can ultimately result in a vast number of detrimental consequences meriting the need to seek treatment and rehab at a professional center specializing in laxative abuse.
+Instead, this extreme attempt at losing weight can ultimately result in a vast number of detrimental consequences meriting the need to seek treatment at a professional center specializing in laxative abuse.

 Unfortunately, the compulsion to continuously consume laxatives can become significantly problematic as individuals develop a sort of addiction to the feeling of being cleansed of food.
 Especially for those individuals who are suffering from a type of eating or feeding disorder, the ability to take these substances and have food cleared from their systems can be extremely appealing.
 But it can also be extremely dangerous.
-For these reasons and more, it is imperative that individuals who are locked in a pattern of laxative abuse receive professional treatment and rehab for laxative abuse at a quality treatment center.
+For these reasons and more, it is imperative that individuals who are locked in a pattern of laxative abuse receive professional treatment for laxative abuse at a quality treatment center.
 Additionally, if those individuals are simultaneously suffering from an eating disorder, engaging in treatment is of the utmost importance because failing to do so can be life-threatening.

-At Center for Hope of the Sierras in Nevada, we recognize the anguish that surrounds laxative abuse, and we have created specialized treatment and rehab at our center that is designed to provide you with the care that you need in a nurturing atmosphere of dignity and respect.
+At Center for Hope of the Sierras in Nevada, we recognize the anguish that surrounds laxative abuse, and we have created specialized treatment at our center that is designed to provide you with the care that you need in a nurturing atmosphere of dignity and respect.

 The abuse of laxatives frequently comes from the belief that doing so can initiate weight loss.
 However, this is not the only myth associated with these substances.
 The following briefly describes examples of other myths that exist regarding laxative use: